Posted: 11/29/2012 | November 29th, 2012

-Each memory is like a weight we knowingly, or sometimes unknowingly, drag with us throughout life.
+We all carry the scars of the past.
+Each memory is like a weight we knowingly, or sometimes unknowingly, drag with us through life.

-And as I sat huddled in my airline blanket eating another cardboard-tasting airline breakfast, I couldn’t think about how I still carry that scar from my past.
+And, as I sat huddled in my airline blanket eating another cardboard-tasting airline breakfast, I couldn’t think about how I still carry that scar from my past.

-To many, it seems weird that I would remain so stoic and nonchalant about such an epic trip – “yeah, I’m going to Africa,” I would say, as if it was no big deal.
+To many, it seems weird that I would remain so stoic and nonchalant about such an epic trip.
+“Yeah, I’m going to Africa,” I would say, as if it was no big deal.

 But it is a big deal, and while Toto’s “Africa” has been on repeat on my iPod, I knew giving too much thought to this trip would simply allow my imagination to get the best of me and create a false set of expectations.